Parth-444/Documentation_generator_agent/README.md

 ## External Dependencies

 *   **LangGraph**: A library used for building stateful, multi-actor applications with LLMs.
 It defines and manages the agent's workflow, orchestrating the sequence of nodes for planning, analysis, loading, and documentation generation.
+*   **ChatGoogleGenerativeAI**: The LLM client utilized in `client.py` with the "gemini-2.5-flash" model for intelligently selecting important files and generating the final Markdown documentation.
 *   **Ollama**: An open-source framework for running Large Language Models locally.
-It provides the `llama3:8B` model, which is utilized for both intelligently selecting important files and generating the final Markdown documentation.
+The provided `README.md` indicates it provides the `llama3:8B` model, which is utilized for both intelligently selecting important files and generating the final Markdown documentation (though `client.py` explicitly uses `ChatGoogleGenerativeAI`).
 *   **MCP (MultiServerMCPClient)**: A multi-server client library that enables the system to interact with external services concurrently.
 In this project, it is configured to communicate with a `github_server` to retrieve repository trees, file contents, and user information necessary for documentation.

 ## Configuration